All Episodes

 That somehow it could have been casually known by Mike Johnson, who just casually mentions it in the hallway, you know, press gaggle or whatever it is, and that and that we're just finding out about it.

-This is confused, it's getting conflated with the other story that uh he was helpful to one of the lawyers, and now he has clarified that he did not mean that Trump was ever an FBI informant,
+And now he has clarified that he did not mean that Trump was ever an FBI informant.

-that he had in fact Um sounds like he had in fact conflated it with the real story that uh Trump was the most useful uh witness or forthcoming person to talk to one of the lawyers about what really was happening there.
+That he had in fact, sounds like he had, in fact, conflated it with the real story that Trump was the most useful witness or forthcoming person to talk to one of the lawyers about what really was happening there.

-So my BS detector worked on that story, if you're keeping keeping score.
+So my BS detector worked on that story, if you're keeping score.

-Um I was laughing quite a bit this morning at the story that uh allegedly the Trump administration might require would-be citizens to complete an essay, so they'd have an essay portion to the U.S. citizenship test.
+I was laughing quite a bit this morning at the story that allegedly the Trump administration might require would-be citizens to complete an essay so they'd have an essay portion to the U.S. citizenship test.

-Now, is it just me, or does that seem funny?
+Now, is it just me, or does that seem funny that it would be an essay part of the citizenship test?

 And what would you write on the essay?